-What is estate planning and why is it important?
+What is Estate planning and why is it important?

 Estate planning is more than writing a Will, although that is an important part of the process.
 While both services name beneficiaries and include instructions about estate administration, they are very different.
 Planning your estate goes several steps further.
 A well-thought-out estate plan includes your wishes in the case of loss of capacity, trust administration, appointment of guardians, debts and taxes, disability, and so much more.
 By planning ahead, you can simplify the transition of your assets to beneficiaries, as well as reduce the taxes and expenses of administering your estate.
 In the case that your wishes are not properly documented prior to the time of your passing, these decisions will be dictated by the Alberta courts and can profoundly affect your loved ones for many years to come, both personally and financially.
-At Litwiniuk & Company, we will work with you to craft a comprehensive estate plan that ensures all eventualities are considered.
+At Litco Law, we will work with you to craft a comprehensive estate plan that ensures all eventualities are considered.
 An estate planning lawyer will help you choose an estate plan that’s right for you and take care of the legal work, putting your mind at ease about the future.

 Estate – the legal term for an individual’s assets which may include land, money, and various possessions at the time of that person’s death.

 Estate plan – a comprehensive set of legal documents that clearly state how you want your affairs to be handled at the time of your passing, or, in the event of your physical or mental incapacity.